 Related videos:

-The vote on the Section 702 of FISA concluded with a result of 235-191, reflecting an unusual bipartisan coalition: 22 Republicans voted against and 42 Democrats voted in favor.
+The vote on the Section 702 of FISA concluded with a result of 235-191, reflecting an unusual bipartisan coalition: 22 Republicans voted against and 42 Democrats in favor.

 The program, which allows agencies like the National Security Agency (NSA) to collect communications from foreigners without an individual court order, was set to expire this Thursday.